wp-plugins/ui-labs/readme.txt

 == Screenshots ==

 1. Experiment #1 - Colour-Coded Post Statuses
+2. Experiment #2 - New 3.2 Admin Header

 == Changelog ==

+= 1.1 (2011-07-15) =
+* New: The second UI Labs experiment, brings back a more traditional WordPress admin header.
+WARNING: Minimum version for this plugin is now WordPress 3.2.
+* NEW: Settings screen to enable/disable individual experiments.
+Special thanks to Ollie Read for this.

 = 1.0.2 (2011-07-06) =
 * New: WordPress 3.2 compatibility